aishanawaz6/Academics/README.md

 ---

+## 📝 Quizzes
+Step inside the `Quizzes` section to witness my expedition through diverse Computer Science topics.
+These quizzes serve as a testament to my comprehensive knowledge and intellectual prowess.
+Dive in and explore the depth of my understanding in these captivating assessments. 🧠

+---

 ## 🙏 Gratitude
-Thank you for taking the time to explore my **Academics** repository.
-Your interest and engagement resonate deeply with me, and I genuinely hope you find my coursework both enlightening and inspirational.
-Should you have any inquiries, feedback, or collaborative opportunities, please feel free to reach out.
-Together, let's embark on a journey to shape the future landscape of Computer Science! 🌟
+Thank you for exploring my **Academics** repository.
+Your interest resonates deeply with me, and I hope you find my coursework enlightening and inspirational.
+For inquiries, feedback, or collaborative opportunities, feel free to reach out.
+Together, let's shape the future landscape of Computer Science! 🌟